merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

 [This tutorial](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#estimating-taxonomy-in-the-terminal) also includes a comprehensive overview of what this program can do.
 See that page for more information on all of the features described below.

-Keep in mind that this uses single-copy core genes and their hits in the [GTDB](https://gtdb.ecogenomic.org/) database, so it will not work well in bins with low completion or for Eukaryotic organisms.
+Keep in mind that this uses single-copy core genes and their hits in  [GTDB](https://gtdb.ecogenomic.org/), so it will not work well in bins with low completion or for Eukaryotic organisms.

 This program is implicitly run in the interactive interface, when you turn on "Realtime taxonomy estimation for bins (whenever possible)."
-So if you've ever wondered where those estimates were coming from, now you know.
+So, if you've ever wondered where those estimates were coming from, now you know.

 So, what can this program do?